liamvdv/configlayer/docs/index.md

-# Welcome to your documentation site!
+# What is configlayer?
 configlayer enables you to easily read, compose and manage your application configuration.

 ## How it works
 You load your configuration from various sources, including **environment variables, dot files, json, yaml, toml, ini files or the AWS Systems Manager Parameter Store** into `Layer`s.
 These are `dict` compatible custom classes that provide two additional core features:

-1. Layers can be combined with `a / b`, where mappings in a will take precedence over mappings in b.
+1. Layers `a`, `b` can be combined with `a / b`, where mappings in `a` take precedence over those in `b`.
 The left layer takes precendence over the right layer.
-A KeyError will occur if no Layer contains that key.
+A KeyError will occur if no Layer contains the given key.

-2. You can call Layers, giving you the handy `layer(key: str, cast=None, default=undefined)` interface.
+2. You can call `Layer`s, giving you the handy `layer(key: str, cast=None, default=undefined)` interface.
 See examples below.

 ## Installation
 Most data sources can be imported with no dependencies outside the python standard library.
 Some data sources require additional dependencies you can optionally install with the bracket `[]` notation.